(

 Doing it yourself will take you a minimum of 2 hours a day.

-Which is assuming you know what you’re doing, your offer is on point, you have good branding, and you truly know your ideal customer.
+Which is assuming you know what you’re doing, your offer is on point, you have good branding, and you know your ideal customer.

 This is without even mentioning the posts, and how consistent you need to be.